 Enter AI.
 It may not be able to always count correctly but LLMs are exceptionally good at working out the intent, turning unstructured input into structured data and a set of instructions.

-Knowing the intent means understanding which functionality is needed to perform a task, and by extension knowing what is irrelevant for the given task.
+Knowing the intent means understanding what bits of a product have to be involved to perform a task, and by extension knowing what is irrelevant for the given task.
 Based on the model context, AI can decide which of the available capabilities and tools are required, and plan in which order these have to be used.